Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Red Flags Detected

-• Material Weakness (new) — Company disclosed nine material weaknesses spanning banking controls, debt accounting, stock compensation, and unauthorized distributions, indicating significant deficiencies in financial reporting.
+• Material Weakness (new) — Nine material weaknesses identified spanning banking controls, debt accounting, and unauthorized distributions.

-• Related Party (new) — Former CEO made $1.9M in unauthorized withdrawals to himself and wife's company without board approval; company also had related-party notes payable to former CEO and his entities.
+• Related Party (new) — Company had related-party notes payable to former CEO and his entities, now involved in misappropriation dispute.

 NYSE: FJET Starfighters Space, Inc. 10-Q

-Starfighters CEO resigns amid $1.9M unauthorized withdrawals; banks freeze $1.3M in accounts
+Former CEO resigns amid $1.9M unauthorized withdrawals; $26M lawsuit, frozen accounts threaten going concern

 Filed May 20, 2026 · Period ending March 31, 2026 · ~2 min read

-25 changes 19 high relevance 3 red flags 4 sections
+5 key changes 4 high relevance 4 red flags 4 sections

 Key Changes